hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 Roughly speaking, a system with many parts changes in an effectively random way, and it will tend towards the most likely outcomes, particularly when the odds for the unlikely outcomes are roughly one in $2^{10^{23}}$.
-The second law of thermodynamics states that these odds are well-approximated by zero.
+The second law of thermodynamics states that such odds are well-approximated by zero.

 The claim is that the irreversible, macroscopic arrow of time arises